 A Charter Member of the Board of Trustees of the University of Central Florida, Phyllis served the university in this capacity from 2001 to 2012 and was named as a Trustee Emerita in 2012.
 In 2014 she was honored as Doctor of Commercial Sciences.
 Phyllis continues to be very involved with UCF as the immediate Past Chair of the UCF Foundation Board and current Chair of its Governance Committee, Board Member and Member of the Executive Committee of the UCF Athletics Association, Past President of the Town & Gown Council, and Past Chair of the Central Florida Wesley Foundation.
-She also serves as Board Member - Bridgewater State University Foundation, Board Member and Secretary of the Laity Council of Asbury United Methodist Church, Board Member for Agua Viva Serves, member of the Board of Higher Education and Campus Ministry of the Florida United Methodist Foundation, volunteer at Hungerford Elementary School in Eatonville, and Reading Pals volunteer at Three Points Elementary School.
+She also serves as Board Member - Bridgewater State University Foundation, Board Member and Secretary of the Laity Council of Asbury United Methodist Church, Board Member for Agua Viva Serves, member of the Board of Higher Education and Campus Ministry of the Florida Conference of the United Methodist Church, member of the Board of Directors of the Florida United Methodist Foundation, volunteer at Hungerford Elementary School in Eatonville, and Reading Pals volunteer at Three Points Elementary School.